NatoBoram/Go-Miiko/README.md

 Please generate a random password and note it somewhere.
 Since you won't log-in as Miiko, it's a good practice to use a complex randomly generated password instead of entering a weaker one.

+Go-Miiko doesn't set-up her database by herself at the moment.
+You need to run `Miiko.sql` manually.

 Now that its user is done, we need to enter its configuration where the bot should run.
 Ideally, it'll be in `~/Miiko/`.

 First, install the bot and run it once where you want its files located.